 The Ute Mountain Ute Tribe acts as a common paymaster for the School, which includes processing vendor payments and processing payroll for the School.
 Since the School's inception, the Tribe has provided advanced funding of \$287,157 to the School for start-up operations and to ensure the School is situated before the School received any revenues.
-This balance is reported as a liability at June 30, 2022 as the intent is for the School to repay these monies in the future.
+During fiscal year 2023, the School repaid \$224,089 of the advanced funding, resulting in a liability of \$63,068 at June 30, 2023.
+The intent is for the School to repay the remaining balance in fiscal year 2024.
 In addition, the School entered into several contracts with Weeminuche Construction Authority, a component unit of the Tribe, for various construction projects at the School.